Patient Care Managers

 - Strong communication skills

-Interested candidates should send a cover letter, specifying which of our four offices they wish to be considered for, Curriculum Vitae, and names of at least 2 references to the attention of Alexandra Bishop via email at email@example.com.
-We are accepting applications on a rolling basis with a round 1 deadline of February 28th.
+Interested candidates should send a cover letter, specifying which of our four offices they wish to be considered for, Curriculum Vitae, and names of at least 2 references to the attention of Alexandra Bishop via email at [email protected]y.org.

 The advantages of working at Center for Anxiety include: